capactio/capact/docs/proposal/20201209-action-rollback.md

 - Rollback code is as close as possible to the Implementation.
 - Rollback doesn't support user input parameters.
 All required data for rollback must reside in TypeInstance itself.

-In future, the solution may be extended with:
+In the future, the solution may be extended with:

 - Custom name definition for rollback Action (to show on UI different labels, such as "Downgrade", "Deprovision" or " Uninstall")